yasuomaidana/SpringSecuirty/README.md

 ## Solving not recognizing generated files
 IntelliJ was marking all subdir of my generated-sources/cxf folder as source roots...
 So a simple highlight of all folders and un-mark as sources fixes the issue.
 [Link](https://stackoverflow.com/questions/45143135/intellij-idea-cannot-see-generated-sources-directory)
 ![](./Readme/solving_not_recognizing.png)

+## Changing user and username
+To see which git configuration you are using, type this `git config --list` in console To change user and email type `git config user.username "<your username>` and `git config user.email "<your mail>"`